Azure/ResourceModules/docs/wiki/The context.md

-This section aims to set the stage for the Common Azure Resource Modules Library (CARML) context and the motivations behind this initiative.
+This section explains the context of the Common Azure Resource Modules Library (CARML) and the motivation for its creation.

 ---